z33pX/mpl_finance_ext/README.md

     ylabel='Probability density'
 )
 ```
-and a bar chart with
+and a bar chart like
 ```
 pattern_history = [
     'berish_hanging_man',